Written on 11/13/20

 What is implantation?

-Implantation happens when an embryo buries itself in the lining of the uterus and sticks to the wall of the uterus.
+Implantation happens when an embryo buries itself into the lining of the uterus.
 The uterine lining starts out quite thin prior to ovulation (approximately 2-4mm) and becomes very thick after ovulation during the luteal phase (approximately 7-16mm).
+When there is no fertilized egg or embryo present, your uterus will shed this thicker lining (hey, Aunt Flo!).

 Estrogen thickens the uterine lining to create a site for embryo attachment.
 The thickened lining is also the source of nourishment for the implanted embryo during the next few weeks until the placenta develops and takes over.
 Progesterone is what stabilizes the uterine lining and makes it “sticky” enough for an embryo to attach.
 Without enough progesterone, it can be more difficult for an embryo to successfully implant.